jrmlhermitte/jrmlhermitte.github.io/_posts/2025-11-01-ai-agent-comparison-part-1.md

 ---
 layout: single
-title: "How I Compared Claude, Codex, and Gemini for Software Development"
+title: "Comparing Claude, Codex, and Gemini for Software Development"
 excerpt: "Part 1 of 3: Setup and methodology for my AI agent comparison using the BMAD method."
 series: "AI Agent Comparison"
 series_order: 1